aesokolowski/romecalc/README.md

 ./testme [string to test]

-style note:
+Style Notes:

-* spacing -- for simplicity's sake, I prefer to use uniform spacing regardless of an *'s purpose, I attach it to the right-hand-side
+1. star spacing -- for simplicity's sake, I prefer to use uniform spacing regardless of an *'s purpose, I attach it to the right-hand-side

 return pointer:

-myObject *myFunction(myType myArgument) {}
+myType *myFunction(myType myArgument) {}

 passed pointer:

-myObject myFunction(myType *myArgument) {}
+myType myFunction(myType *myArgument) {}

 declare pointer: